LeonardoBai12/WareHouse-Ktor/README.md

 # Current Test Coverage: 85%

-## Endpoints and Examples
+## API Documentation

-You can download a Postman collection with examples of each endpoint by [this link](https://github.com/LeonardoBai12/WareHouse-Ktor/blob/main/Warehouse.postman_collection.json).
+You can access the documentation of this API by [this link](https://documenter.getpostman.com/view/28162587/2sA3JGeihC).